-The Historical Society museum is now open Saturdays from 11-1 as well as Tuesday mornings from 9-12.
-It is located at the Old Whately Town Hall at 194 Chestnut Plain Road in Whately.
+The Historical Society museum is open Tuesday mornings from 9 to 12.
+It is located in the Whately Town Hall at 194 Chestnut Plain Road in Whately.

 A Fresh Look – Whately Stoneware and Redware

-A special exhibition that showcases the work of 22 19th-century master potters is on display and open to the public in the Whately Historical Society Museum.
-The Historical Society’s collection of over 80 redware and stoneware jugs, jars, crocks, teapots, bricks and drainage pipes, many hand-decorated with stylized cobalt blue imagery, has been complemented by loans of never-before-exhibited works from six local private collections.
+This exhibit showcased the work of 22 19th-century master potters.
+The Historical Society’s collection of over 80 redware and stoneware jugs, jars, crocks, teapots, bricks and drainage pipes, many hand-decorated with stylized cobalt blue imagery, was complemented by loans of never-before-exhibited works from six local private collections.
 In addition, visitors may examine broken pieces of pottery (shards) excavated in and around Whately that illustrate the techniques used by the potters.
-Through December 11.